grafana/alloy/docs/sources/set-up/deploy.md

 ### Use for

-* Collecting machine-level metrics and logs (for example, node_exporter hardware metrics, Kubernetes Pod logs)
+* Collecting machine-level Prometheus metrics and logs (for example, node_exporter hardware metrics, Kubernetes Pod logs)

 ### Don’t use for